 Cleaning & Organizing

-How to Get Rid of Sweat Stains: 9 Easy Solutions
+How to Get Rid of Sweat Stains: 11 Easy Solutions

 Before you give up all hope of ever getting that yellow sweat stain out of your good white dress shirt, try this: Crush two aspirins and mix the powder in 1/2 cup warm water.
 Soak the stained part of the garment in the solution for two to three hours.
 Try these 13 ways to make clothes smell better without doing laundry.

 Salt’s the secret to getting rid of those stubborn yellow stains where your shirt meets your armpits.
 Dissolve 4 tablespoons salt in 1 quart (1 liter) hot water.
 Just sponge the garment with the solution until the stain disappears.
 Don’t miss these other little-known laundry facts that will change the way you wash.

 Avoid expensive dry-cleaning bills!
 Remove unsightly underarm stains from shirts and blouses simply by scrubbing them with a mixture of equal parts lemon juice and water.

 Want to see those sweat marks disappear from shirts and other garments?
 Just pour a bit of vinegar directly onto the stain, and rub it into the fabric before placing the item in the wash.
 You can also remove deodorant stains from your washable shirts and blouses by gently rubbing the spot with undiluted vinegar before laundering.
 Here are the common laundry mistakes you should be avoiding.

 Pretreating clothes with a paste made from 4 tablespoons baking soda and 1/4 cup warm water can help vanquish a variety of stains.
 For example, rub it into shirts to remove perspiration stains; for really bad stains, let the paste dry for about two hours before washing.
 Rub out tar stains by applying the paste and washing in plain baking soda.
 For collar stains, rub in the paste and add a bit of vinegar as you’re putting the shirt in the wash.
 These are other brilliant ways to use baking soda, for more than just cleaning.